darinf/ports/README.md

 with a NodeDelegate.
 This provides the Node with a means to communicate with the outside world and lets the embedder provide low-level transport and to observe when messages arrive at the node for handling.

+The ports library is thread safe, and a NodeDelegate may be invoked from any thread.

+## Implementation details